-Advise patients that changes in insulin regimen should be made under close medical supervision [see Warnings and Precautions (5.2]].
+Advise patients that changes in insulin regimen should be made under close medical supervision [see Warnings and Precautions (5.2)].

-Medication errors
+Medication Errors

-Inform patients to always check the insulin tabel before each injection [see Warnings and Precautions (5.4)].
-TRESIBA® FlexTouch® pen is available in concentrations of 100 units/mL or 200 units/mL
+Inform patients to always check the insulin label before each injection [see Warnings and Precautions (5.4)].
 Inform patients that the dose counter of TRESIBA® FlexTouch® pen shows the number of units of TRESIBA® to be injected.
 NO dose re-calculation is required [see Dosage and Administration (2.2)].
+Instruct patients to never use a syringe to remove TRESIBA® from the FlexTouch® disposable insulin prefilled pen.